yulianalbisu/Forever-Project/README.txt

 1. Sign up
 1. Register user2
 2. File a form
+3. Sign In
-3. Interchange answers
+4. Interchange answers
 ..*Suggest answers, send to other user
-5. Get tips
+5. Make wishes
-..*from list built up
+6. Share wishes

 #### 2.0
-1. share pictures
+1. Share pictures
+2. Upload pictures
-2. share restaurants
+2. Share places
-..*suggest restaurants in area
+..*suggest places in area
-3. like a picture
+3. Like a picture
-4. find hobbies to share around area
+4. Find hobbies to share around area
-5. night out
-..*nanny finder in area
+6. Get tips (categorized)

 #### 3.0
-find nanny site(buttons to connect to annoter website) set remainders add calendar and share calendar goal together (how is the pace of this goal)
+1. Find nanny site(buttons to connect to annoter website)
+2. Set remainders add calendar and share calendar
+3. goal together (how is the pace of this goal)

 ### Notes